 St Anne’s Opening 1953

-St Anne's Loreto Navan was opened in 1953 by the then Minister of Education click on the photographs to see the official opening
+St Anne’s Loreto Navan was opened in 1953 by the then Minister of Education.
+Here are some photographs of the official opening.

 Saint Anne was married to St. Joachim and was chosen by God to be the mother of Mary.
 Their lives were wholly occupied in prayer and good works.
 All they wanted was a child.
 When Anne was an aged woman Mary was born, Anne adored Mary and watched her every movement.
 When Mary left, Anne was left childless in her lone old age.
 She humbly began to pray again until God called her to unending rest with the Father.
 Anne’s feast day is the 26th of July.
 Anne is known as the ‘mother of Mary’.